MIERUNE/qgis-plugin-gsi-vt-downloader/README.md

 <img width="100" src="https://github.com/user-attachments/assets/cfa3e6fc-d844-4fdc-86dc-8e82d1c235e7" />

-- You can also find it in the Processing Toolbox -> GSI vector tile downloader.
+- You can also find it in the Processing Toolbox -> GSI vector tiles downloader.

 - Set the following parameters: